Aghavannagh

 Aghavannagh is a small village and townland in south County Wicklow, Ireland.
 It is located in the barony of Ballinacor South on the Military Road originally constructed between 1804 and 1809, in the wake of the 1798 rebellion.
-It is so remote that inhabitants say that "Aghavannagh is the last place God made".
+Due to its remoteness, inhabitants say that "Aghavannagh is the last place God made".

 Location

 The village is situated near the base of the Lugnaquilla massif, the highest mountain in eastern Ireland, and within a few miles of Aughrim, Glenmalure and Tinahely to the east and south, and Kiltegan, Hacketstown and Baltinglass to the west.
 The area is mainly surrounded by forests and is composed of mountains and mountain land.
 This fact may indicate an original name in Irish as achadh mbeannach whose meaning is "hilly field".
 This mountainous terrain is where the Ow river rises on the southern slopes of Lugnaquilla, flows through a glacial valley and passes the outskirts of the village meeting the Aghavannagh river, which is much smaller and flows through the village, a short distance to the south.